 - They try to do it on their own, spend a lot of time getting it right and eventually succeed – One must applaud this group's commitment to success as they have stuck through their losses, learned from their mistakes and eventually succeeded.
-But the truth is, the time they've spent trying to get it right (and making some losses along the way) is time they've lost in potential compounding if they had just gotten it right from the start by following a tried-and-tested system.
-Education isn't just about learning the skills but also learning the hacks and shortcuts than can speed up your process and further lower your risk right from the start.
+But the truth is, the time they've spent trying to get it right (and making some losses along the way) is time they've lost in potential compounding if they had just gotten it right from the start by following a tried-and-tested process.
+Education isn't just about learning the skills but also learning the shortcuts than can speed up your progress and further lower your risk right from the start.

 One way or another, you end up paying – whether that's a small upfront investment, by missing out on potential compounding and a different lifestyle, or by making large losses from trying to go it alone.

 "I tell you what - if you don't pay for something, you pay it differently.
 So if you don't know the stock market obviously like many other people and myself, you learn by mistakes.
 And every mistake you make, you pay money.
 So if you don't want to pay for Terry's course (or any other course), I can tell you, you lose – you pay it differently."